-As of this month, Credible is now connected to all three of the major national credit bureaus that most lenders rely on, improving our ability to provide you with personalized rate quotes from multiple, vetted lenders — without doing a “hard” credit inquiry that can affect your credit score.
+Since April, 2016, Credible has been connected to all three of the major national credit bureaus that most lenders rely on, improving our ability to provide you with personalized rate quotes from multiple, vetted lenders — without doing a “hard” credit inquiry that can affect your credit score.

 For the borrowers we help, getting personalized rate quotes is simple.
 You take two minutes to fill out our form and, with the click of a mouse, you’ll instantly see the lenders and rates that you prequalify for.
 But in order for us to get you those free rate quotes, there’s a lot going on behind the scenes.